Emergent stability in complex network dynamics

 To observe this systematically we seek the critical global weight $\g_c$, below which $\x_1$ becomes unstable, and the system transitions to $\x_0$.
-Varying the system size $N$ over $\sim 4$ orders of magnitude, we observe first hand $\x_1$'s asymptotic stability:\ while under ER $\g_c$ is almost independent of $N$ (Fig.\ \ref{Emergent}g, diamonds), in SF1 it scales negatively with system size, approaching $\g_c \rightarrow 0$ in the limit $N \rightarrow \infty$ (triangles).
-Hence, as predicted SF1 remains stable even under arbitrarily small $\g_c$.
-This reconfirms prediction (\ref{C0}), but this time, not on theoretically constructed $J$ from $\Ew$, as shown in Fig.\ \ref{Classes}f-k, but rather on the actual numerically calculated dynamics of Eq. (\ref{Dynamics_p}).
-Similar stability patterns are also observed in Epidemic and Inhibitory (Fig.\ \ref{Emergent}h,i and Supplementary Sections 3.1 and 3.5).
+Varying the system size $N$ over $4$ orders of magnitude, from $10$ to $2 \times 10^4$, we observe first hand $\x_1$'s asymptotic stability:\ while under ER $\g_c$ is almost independent of $N$ (Fig.\ \ref{Emergent}g, diamonds), in SF1 it scales negatively with system size, approaching $\g_c \rightarrow 0$ in the limit $N \rightarrow \infty$ (triangles).
+Hence, as predicted, SF1's $\x_1$ state remains stable even under arbitrarily small $\g_c$, a stability entrenched by system size.
+This reconfirms prediction (\ref{C0}), but this time, not on theoretically constructed $J$ from $\Ew$, as shown in Fig.\ \ref{Classes}f-k, but rather on the actual numerically simulated dynamics of Eq.\ (\ref{Dynamics}).
+Similar stability patterns are also observed in Epidemic and Inhibitory (Fig.\ \ref{Emergent}h,i and Supplementary Sections 4.1 and 4.5).

-\textit{Hence, we observe a qualitative difference between bounded vs.\ scale-free $P(d)$, in which degree- heterogeneity can potentially afford the network a guaranteed stability, that is asymptotically independent of microscopic parameters}.
+\textbf{ The role of the hub nodes}.\ We, therefore, observe a qualitative difference between homogeneous vs.\ fat-tailed $P(d)$, in which degree-heterogeneity can potentially afford the network a guaranteed stability, that is asymptotically independent of microscopic parameters.
+This phenomenon is rooted in the dominance of the hub nodes, whose dynamic behavior forces the entire system towards stability/instability.
+In that sense, one can think of our classifier $S$ as a mathematical tool to predict precisely what will be the dynamic role of the hubs - whether the hubs serve as stabilizers ($S < 0$), destabilizers ($S > 0$) or neither ($S = 0$).

-\textbf{ Equivalence classes of dynamic stability}.\ While stability is, in its essence, a binary classification - a fixed-point is either stable or not, we can use $S$ to quantify the \textit{level} of the system's stability around a given fixed-point.
-Consider again $C_0$ in (\ref{C0}), capturing the critical value of $C$ in (\ref{Jii}) required to stabilize the system's dynamics.
-For large $N$, it either vanishes (stable) or diverges (unstable).
-These asymptotic effects are pronounced more strongly as $S$ becomes more negative or more positive.
-As an example, let us compare Regulatory with $h = 1,a = 2$, under which we have $S = -\beta/2$, vs.\ Population 1, where $S = -\beta$.
-Both are asymptotically stable, yet Eq.\ (\ref{C0}) indicates that Population 1 is \textit{more} stable:\ to destabilize Population 1 one needs $C_0^{\rm Pop} \sim N^{-\beta}$, while for Regulatory it is sufficient to have $C_0^{\rm Reg} \sim N^{-\beta/2}$, \textit{i.e}.\ $C_0^{\rm Pop} \ll C_0^{\rm Reg}$.
-The meaning is that to destabilize Population 1 we much push $C$ further towards zero, namely set more extreme parameters, than what is needed for Regulatory.

-In Fig.\ \ref{Qualitative}b we show the lines of \textit{equi-stability}, comprising all dynamics with the same $S$ value, and hence a similar level of stability/instability.
-These equi-stable classes may group together highly distinct dynamics, that despite their different $\Omega$ may have identical $S$.
-For example, Epidemic and Population 1, two dynamics from fundamentally different domains, exhibit a similar level of stability, belonging to the \textit{equivalence stability class} $S = -\beta$.